danielostrow/Whispr/README.md

 - **Source Separation**: Attempts to isolate individual speaker audio, even in cases of overlap, using [Asteroid](https://github.com/asteroid-team/asteroid).
 - **Spatial Localization**: Estimates the location of each speaker (placeholder implementation).
 - **Interactive UI**: A [Dash](https://plotly.com/dash/) application to visualize speaker locations and play back their audio.
+- **High-Performance C Extensions**: Optional optimized implementations of critical DSP and ML functions for improved performance.

 ## Project Structure